saftacatalinmihai/ai-search-helper/README.md

-This helper will detect the subjects from it's own response and will generate links to google seaerch so we can investigate those subjects quicker.
+This AI (GPT3) helper will detect the subjects from it's own response and will generate links to google seaerch so we can investigate those subjects quicker.

 Example cli:
 ```bash